yashptel/test-api/README.md

 ## Getting Started

 If this is your first time encountering Go, please follow [the instructions](https://golang.org/doc/install) to install Go on your computer.
-The kit requires **Go 1.13 or above**.

 After installing Go, run the following commands to start experiencing this starter kit: